 The vision of NASA's Earth Science Data Systems (ESDS) Program is to identify and deliver high value Earth science data in formats compliant and compatible with GIS standards and to ensure data are GIS-enabled through primary GIS platforms.
 VEDA's GIS component furthers this ESDS vision and meets the needs of the rapidly-growing GIS community to discover, access, and analyze NASA datasets by providing a consolidated, enterprise-scale, cloud-native GIS platform.
 Along with streamlining and standardizing ESDS GIS services, VEDA's GIS component enhances the delivery of EOSDIS GIS-ready data to users.
 It also delivers advanced GIS analysis capabilities online and generates custom, derived layers that can be explored using VisEx and other visualization tools.
 By collaborating with Esri and NASA's EOSDIS, VEDA supports Earthdata ArcGIS Enterprise in the cloud and the publication of high-value datasets to GIS catalogs.

-The Beta version of the VEDA Dashboard was released publicly on July 1, 2022, and features thematic areas including Environmental Justice and Air Quality.
+The Beta version of the VEDA Dashboard features thematic areas including Environmental Justice and Air Quality.
 Additional features and thematic areas will be added over the next several months.
-Check the VEDA Dashboard or this landing page to learn about the latest system enhancements.
+In keeping with NASA’s open science policies, all VEDA project code repositories and associated documentation are publicly available and accessible via GitHub.
+Check the VEDA GitHub page or this landing page to learn about the latest system enhancements.